 So how does one create a culture that grows and maximizes intellectual capital?

 - Create a learning organization.
 As I left nursing school, I thought I would master my craft within a year or two.
 Fortunately, I was wrong.
 Nursing has a plethora of opportunities to learn and grow through practice and leadership experiences.
-Surround nurses with the frame of learning not only as they transition into their first clinical position but also as they become novice preceptors, charge nurses, nurse managers, etc. This doesn’t require a formal learning program—.
+Surround nurses with the frame of learning not only as they transition into their first clinical position but also as they become novice preceptors, charge nurses, and nurse managers.
+This doesn’t require a formal learning program—.
 In contrast, 70% comes from challenging assignments and experiences.
 As we introduce more responsibilities to novice nurses, we must also provide them with the necessary tools to make growth and development more accessible.
 Provide just-in-time skill development and coaching on how to make decisions, address challenges and create processes that support nurses to share their successes and mistakes, receive feedback, and develop in growing roles.

 - Provide coaching and generate social networks for sharing information.
 A full 20% of learning occurs through social learning, coaching, mentoring, collaborative learning, and other methods of interaction with peers.
 Provide coaching to guide people to develop and perfect their skills.
 Be thoughtful about selecting mentors to ensure they serve as role models for desired behaviors.
 Leverage routine meetings to share stories of successes, failures, and lessons learned.
 Make it a point to celebrate progress as nurses develop mastery and take on new challenges.